thanpolas/logality/README.md

 ## Custom Serializers

 You can define your own serializers or overwrite the existing ones when you first instantiate Logality.
-There are two parameters when creating a serializer, the "output path" and the value to store there.
-The "output path" refers to the path in the JSON object to store the serialized value.
+There are three parameters when creating a

-Those two parameters are expected to be found on the return of the serializers:
+serializer:

+* **Context Name** The name on your `context` object that will trigger the serializer.
+* **Output Path** The path in the JSON output where you want the serializer's value to be stored.
+Use dot notation to signify the exact path.
+* **Value** The serialized value to output on the log message.

+The *Context Name* is the key on which you define your serializer.
+So for instance when you set a serializer on the user key like so `mySerializers.user = userSerializer` the keyword `user` will be used from "mySerializers.<b>user</b>".

+Output Path and Value are the output of your serializer function and are expected as separate keys in the object you must return:

-* `path` **{string}** Path to save the value, use empty string for root.
+* `path` **{string}** Path to save the value, use dot notation.
 * `value` **{*}** Any value to store on that path.

 An Example: